top of page

 - First aid covers basic principles like scene safety and victim assessment, managing bleeding with pressure points, cleaning and dressing wounds and burns, and treating burns, providing initial care for sprains and fractures, recognizing signs of poisoning, responding to environmental emergencies like heat and hypothermia, addressing medical emergencies such as asthma and anaphylaxis, understanding spinal immobilization techniques for head neck injuries, and reacting to sudden illnesses like strokes and heart attacks.

-CPR/AED/FIRST AID ($90):
+CPR/AED/FIRST AID (Call for pricing):

 The CPR and first aid certification course trains participants to recognize and respond to cardiac, breathing, and first aid emergencies, covering CPR, AED use, and essential first aid techniques.